jaredly/geometricart/Roadmap.md

 - [x] 3d render, please add lighting!
 	- ok I need to calculate normals, should be fine.

+- [ ] allow specify the tool size for infils
+- [ ] anddddd then do an svg diff on the fills, so we can do carve-outs!

+- have a setting that is "I'm generating this for snapmaker" that does M3P100 and M3P0 around M0 tool changes.

 # Let's do a "making of" animation.

 - go through undo/redo, and screenshot each step.